Trump files lawsuit against the New York Times and niece over 2018 tax records story

 News of the lawsuit was first reported by the Daily Beast.
 Mary Trump told the news website that the legal action was motivated by “desperation. … The walls are closing in and he is throwing anything against the wall that will stick.
 As is always the case with Donald, he’ll try and change the subject.”

-A spokeswoman for the Times said that the paper’s coverage of Donald Trump’s taxes "helped inform citizens through meticulous reporting on a subject of overriding public interest.
-This lawsuit is an attempt to silence independent news organizations and we plan to vigorously defend against it.”
+A spokeswoman for the Times said that the paper’s coverage of Donald Trump’s taxes “helped inform citizens through meticulous reporting on a subject of overriding public interest.
+This lawsuit is an attempt to silence independent news organizations, and we plan to vigorously defend against it.”

 Donald Trump and Mary Trump didn’t immediately return requests for comment.